Healing recipes/ Juices & Smoothies

 4

-Pass the liquid through a cheesecloth or fine-mesh strainer and squeeze out all the juice from the pulp.
+Pass the liquid through a cheesecloth or fine-mesh strainer, squeezing out every bit of juice from the pulp.

 5